NYU-Molecular-Pathology/NGS580-nf/README.md

 ## Overview

-This pipeline is designed to run target exome analysis on Illumina Next-Gen sequencing genomic data, in support of the NGS580 cancer diagnostic panel for NYU's Molecular Pathology Department.
+This pipeline is designed to run targeted exome analysis on Illumina Next-Gen sequencing genomic data, in support of the NGS580 cancer diagnostic panel for NYU's Molecular Pathology Department.

 This pipeline starts from paired-end fastq data (`.fastq.gz`), and is meant to accompany the output from the Illumina demultiplexing pipeline listed here: https://github.com/NYU-Molecular-Pathology/demux-nf.